 Danske Bank employees have the opportunity to spend one workday per year participating in voluntary work as part of our Time2Give initiative.
 Whether employees want to volunteer on their own or with their team is their personal choice.
 Similarly, employees can choose the cause they wish to support, or they can in some countries sign up for an event organised by Danske Bank.
 In several countries, Danske Bank offers employees the opportunity to volunteer with local NGOs that the bank has partnered with.
 Despite the COVID-19 restrictions that forced the cancellation of many activities, 1,464 employees across the Group donated 10,516 hours and competences to the value of DKK 1,944,575 during 2021.

-In addition to improving public relations with local communities, corporate volunteering programmes offer long-term rewards through employee retainment and engagement because employees increasingly prefer to work at companies that give something back to society.
-This fact is supported by surveys conducted among 352 Danske Bank volunteers in 2021.
+In addition to improving public relations with local communities, corporate volunteering programmes offer long-term because employees increasing-352 Danske Bank volunteers